jaguarnac/no-shirt-sherlock/README.md

 # no-shirt-sherlock

-A project to keep track of what one was wearing
+A project to keep track of what one was wearing.